valhuber/fab_nw/README.md

 # fab_nw
-Work in Progress - Generate Flask Application Builder views file - 1 page (with related) for each table in the model.
+Work in Progress - Generate Flask Application Builder `views.py` file - to build a multi-page app (1 page per table) of multi-table pages (includes 'references' for related child data).

 This is a fab project for nw (sqllite).
-It includes __build_views__, which can generate a `view.py` multi-page/multi-table app.
+It contains the generation code (see Explore, below), along with the nw project for illustration and testing.

+## Background
+[Flask Application Builder (FAB)](https://github.com/dpgaspar/Flask-AppBuilder) provides a rapid means for building web pages for database apps, based on Python and Flask ([QuickStart here](https://sites.google.com/view/app-logic-server/python-fab)).

+FAB requires that you build a `views.py` file.
+This project seeks generated this file from the model, to save time and reduce learning curve.

 ## Key Features